mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 # Style Library Interoperability

-<p class="description">While you can use the JSS based styling solution provided by Material-UI to style your application, you can also use the one you already know and love (from plain CSS to styled-components).</p>
+<p class="description">While you can use the emotion based styling solution provided by Material-UI to style your application, you can also use the one you already know and love (from plain CSS to styled-components).</p>

 This guide aims to document the most popular alternatives, but you should find that the principles applied here can be adapted to other libraries.